j5oh/synackAPI/README.md

 ## getNotificationToken()
 This method is used to obtain the bearer token used to authenticate to the notifications.synack.com API.

+## markNotificationsRead()
+This method marks all notifications as read.

 ## Docker setup
 There are few ways to run the module under docker, the fastest way will be to obtain it directly and run it using <br>
 ```docker run -d --name synackapi --dns 8.8.8.8 --rm -v ~/.synack:/root/.synack krasn/synackapi```<br>